I felt like an outsider at the Outsider Art Fair. That means I belonged, right?

 It takes effort to see de Kooning as an outsider.
 It may take less to see the outsider myth in Pollock.
 In the usual glamorized version of his life, he rode out of the Wild West to save American art.
 He had his fascination with Carl Jung and his own madness, in alcohol.
 He had his acquaintance with Sobel.
 True, he also had modern art, Greenberg, and Hans Hoffman, whom Lee Krasner had encountered at the Arts Students League.
 That does not make the insiders outsiders, but it already suggests an unmentioned interdependence.

 No one can know what Pollock borrowed from Sobel—or Sobel from Pollock and Mark Tobey, who was moving in the same direction then.
 Then again, just how much of an outsider is a suburbanite, like Sobel in her years on the margins?
 The interdependence is even greater now, as outsiders quote European painting and young artists, such as Amy Wilson or Paul Chan, borrow from Henry Darger.
 Most people still think of modern art as child's play.
-"My three-year-old child could do that," they believe, or they could turn up Pollock in a thrift shop.
+"My three-year-old child could do that," they believe, or they could turn up Pollock in a thrift shop, perhaps along with Jim Shaw and his "Thrift Store Paintings."

 What has fostered that interdependence?
 Again, I want to argue, both mainstream art and self-taught art found a new path by turning inward.
 I know of only one hint of religion in Sobel, a slim male with a halo.
 When a Jew quotes a Christ figure, one had better forget anything one knows about inside and out.